 Certified Site of the Santa Fe National Historic Trail.
 Point of Rocks, with its vantage points and year-round spring, was a popular campsite for various Indian buffalo-hunting parties and SFT caravans traveling the Mountain Route.
 Numerous teepee rings and sweeping views of SFT ruts can be seen there, and the well maintained access road provides numerous opportunities to view grazing antelope and other wildlife.

 12.7 Miles from Hotel Eklund.
 MAP

 The 170 acre lake provides outstanding fishing for rainbow trout, channel catfish, largemouth bass and walleye.
 5 state record walleye have been caught out of Clayton Lake.
 Clayton Lake also has one of the most spectacular dinosaur track ways in the world.
 Over 500 tracks from several types of dinosaurs can be viewed from a boardwalk on the dam’s spillway.
 Fees are $5 per vehicle.
 Camping Fees are $8 – $14.
 Contact Charles Jordan (575) 374-8808 for more information.

-Located 54 miles from Clayton, the park offers a variety of tours and extensive hiking against the backdrop of the Raton-Clayton volcanic field.
+The Capulin Volcano National Monument offers a variety of tours and extensive hiking against the backdrop of the Raton-Clayton volcanic field.
 The park is open 7 days a week (except Thanksgiving, Christmas, and New Year’s Day) from 8:00 am – 5:30 pm (Summer) and 8:00 am – 4:30 pm (Winter).